 The Heartthrob is actually a slicked back mane, with several messy strands left in the front.
 At that time there weren’t as many styling products available.
 Men mostly used gel or spray to achieve the final look.
 Today you can find a good water-based pomade for a more natural look.

 Definitely not the hairstyle you’re used to.
 The flat top straight mane was also one of the most popular 90’s hairstyles for men.
-2019 marks the return year for a straight hair with a flat top.
+2021 marks the return year for straight hair with a flat top.
 Most gentleman will find this do too hard to style.

 It is a demanding one, so get ready to spare some extra time before going out.
 Just like with the afro version, the back and sides are short, while the top should be long.
 Find a strong hair pomade that will help your hair stay up in a perfect position.

 Two and a half decades ago almost all men rocked long hairstyles.
 These days they mostly stick to short dos and the ones that are easy to style.
 What we love the most about the return of 90’s hair trends is that men’s haircuts are finally becoming bolder.